ibby101/difference_finder/README.md

 # difference_finder

-## Project Goal
+## Introduction

-The goal of this project is to be able to produce the difference between two images, which are provided in the ```.raw``` format, and present the output in the same format.
-There is no metadata or any headers to provide further information about the structure of the information, simple operations can be performed to achieve the result needed.
+The goal of this project is to be able to produce the difference between two images, which are provided in the ```.raw``` format, and present the output in the same `.raw` format.
+There is no metadata or any headers to provide further information about the structure of the data.
+Based on the assignment brief and the requirements for submission, This will be a console-based application will be a project developed using only C++ and Visual Studio 2022.
+No external libraries (e.g., OpenCV, GUI Libraries) will be used during the development process to ensure that dependency/include issues are minimised when the project is being run on different machines.

 ## How to run the Project

+### Running Test Cases

 Clone or download a compressed folder containing the project and open in Visual Studio 2022.

-In order to run the test cases, and observe them using the test explorer, set the sub-solution "difference_finder_tests" as the startup project.
+In order to run the test cases and observe them using the test explorer, set the sub-solution "difference_finder_tests" as the startup project.

 ![Set Startup Project Tutorial](./tutorial_gifs/startup_project_tut.gif)

 Then you can run the test cases in the test explorer tab.

 ![Run Test Cases](./tutorial_gifs/running_tests.gif)

+### Running from Console

 ## Resources